McAfee vs. Avast: which antivirus is better?

 Avast antivirus plans

 It is even easier to keep up with Avast’s paid plans, as there are two major options to choose from.
-You can either get Avast Premium for one PC (which currently costs $39.99 a year) or Avast Premium for 10 devices (the cost of which is $49.99 a year).
+You can either get Avast One for 5 devices (which currently costs $29.99 a year) or Avast Premium Security for 10 devices (the cost of which is $29.99 a year).

 There are no other differences between these two plans except for the number of devices.